bella-le/twitch-channel-pt-spotify-bot/README.md

-# Twitch Channel Points Spotify Request Bot
+# Twitch Channel Points Spotify Request Integration

 A Node.js application that allows Twitch viewers to request songs via channel point redemptions, which are automatically added to your Spotify queue.

+If you've stumbled across this repo on the internet, feel free to ignore the index.html file, which I have set up for a friend :)

+If you liked this, you can support me on [Twitch](https://twitch.tv/7decibel)

 ## Features